-Each student in a collaborative group will receive the same grade, unless one or more students fail to participate compared to the more active group members.
+Each student in a collaborative group will receive the same grade on all parts, unless one or more students fail to participate compared to the more active group members.
 If there are problems with group participation, group members are encouraged to contact the professor during the semester so that any issues can be resolved to the benefit of all students.